Well-being: An Effective Business Strategy

 • 81% of individuals said they will be looking for workplaces that support mental health when they seek future job opportunities.
 (APA 2022 Work and Well-being Report)

-• Harm in the form of harassment, verbal abuse, or physical violence in the workplace—either by someone within their organization or outside of it—has been experienced by three in 10 workers (30%) within the last year.
+• Harm in the form of harassment, verbal abuse, or physical violence in the workplace—either by someone within their organization or outside of it—has been experienced by 3 in 10 workers (30%) within the last year.
 (APA 2022 Work and Well-being Report)

 The Business Case: What people want...